nicgen/forum/README.md

 ## Database Schema

-Sure!
-Here's an updated version of the **Database Schema** section, reflecting the provided code structure:

----

-## Database Schema

 The database is structured using SQLite and the following tables are created to manage users, posts, comments, reactions, and more.
 The schema supports the key features of the forum, including roles, reactions (likes/dislikes), notifications, post categories, and OAuth authentication.

 ### Tables